-No, I’m not referring to some hidden pheromone in this Barcelona blog post that will bring all the boys to my yard, without any use of my milkshake.
+No, I’m not referring to some hidden pheromone in this Barcelona travel guide that will bring all the boys to the yard, without any use of my milkshake.

 Okay yeah, that was probably not the sage list of Barcelona travel dos and don’ts that you were hoping for.

 Quickly moving away (or running) from the weirdness.

 I mean, I loved the vibrant nightlife and some of the amazing party hostels in Barcelona.

 But Barcelona just didn’t seem to love me back.